§402. Dates of primary and general elections; prohibited election days

 A. Prohibited election days.
 (1) No election of any kind shall be held in this state

-on any of the days of Rosh Hashanah, Yom Kippur, Sukkot, Shemini Atzeret, Simchat Torah,
+on any of the days of Rosh Hashanah, Yom Kippur, Sukkot, Shemini Atzeret, Simchat

-election shall be held on the same weekday of the following week.
+election shall be held on the same weekday of the preceding week.
+If the date of any spring

 (2) If the date for the fall primary election is advanced in accordance with the